- 0% – 0% p.a.Loan Interest Rate

 | Green Discount | Not typically applicable. | 0.10% to 0.25% for IGBC-certified property or sustainable business upgrades (2026). |

 Apna Sahakari Bank Limited offers Home Loans Against Property (HLAP) for existing residential, commercial, or industrial properties.
 Eligibility for these loans depends on factors like financial stability and repayment capacity, as per RBI prudential norms (Source: Reserve Bank of India, 2026).
-The bank considers credit rating and income for loan against property applications.
+The bank considers credit rating and income for loan against property applications.- Age Limit: Applicants must typically be between 21 and 65 years old at the time of loan maturity.
+This ensures sufficient earning years for repayment.

 Apna Sahakari Bank Limited offers home loan interest rates at 12 p.a.
 For women borrowers and 12 p.a.
 For others, as of October 2025.
 These rates are influenced by the borrower's gender and CIBIL score.
 The broader Indian market for Loan Against Property (LAP) sees interest rates ranging from 12 to 12 p.a. in April 2026, depending on the lender type and borrower profile.